openkfw/TruBudget/docs/operation-administration/update-trubudget.md

 If your filename contains a blank space (e.g. `backup (1).gz`), you should use quotation marks when entering the path, so it will be recognized as one argument and not two separate ones.
 :::

-## Updating to TruBudget 1.26.0 or higher
+## Updating to TruBudget 2.0.0 or higher

-In TruBudget 1.26.0, the Test and Prod Environment has been removed in [#954](https://github.com/openkfw/TruBudget/issues/954).
-This means the DropDown menu to select Prod and Test at the Loginpage is removed and the frontend and excel-export-service is only connected to one API and one Blockchain.
-If you want to update TruBudget 1.26.0 or higher from version 1.25.0 or older, you must re-set some new `env` vars for your setup.
+In TruBudget 2.0.0, the Test and Prod Environment has been removed in [#954](https://github.com/openkfw/TruBudget/issues/954).
+This means the DropDown menu to select Prod and Test at the Login-page is removed and the frontend and excel-export-service is only connected to one API and one Blockchain.
+If you want to update TruBudget 2.0.0 or higher from version 1.25.0 or older, you must re-set some new `env` vars for your setup.
 If you want to use 2 Environments, you need to setup an additional Frontend with another URL and connect it to another API.

 | Removed `env` vars | Description                              |
 | ------------------ | ---------------------------------------- |